 “Surely, this can’t be you.”

 “The numbers don’t add up.”

-But I know His will for my life is greater than my own.
-So, with only the courage and strength He can give me, I say, “Your Kingdom Come, Your Will be done on earth as it is in heaven.”
+But you know His will for your life is greater than your own – and your kids.
+With only the courage and strength He can give you, say, “Your Kingdom Come, Your Will be done on earth as it is in heaven.”

 (4) Give Us This Day Our Daily Bread